 Source: Liese et al. Various years.
 The Annual Economic Survey of Federal Gulf Shrimp Permit Holders, NMFS-SEFSC.
 2013 numbers are preliminary.
 2010 numbers are adjusted to remove payments and costs (cleanup activities) related to DWH.

 Table 3.4.4.
-Economic and financial characteristics of an average Gulf-shrimp-active vessel with federal shrimp permit (SPGM) and a royal red endorsement, 2012.
+Economic and financial characteristics of an average active vessel with an SPGM and a royal red shrimp endorsement, 2012.
 Dollar values are averages in 2001 dollars.